Italian Grilled Turkey Breast and Vegetables

 Tips for Perfect Grilled Vegetables

-- 14 ounces Italian dressing, oil and vinegar variety
+- 14 ounces Italian dressing (oil and vinegar type)

 - 1 yellow squash, sliced into medallions

 - ½ pound thin asparagus, trimmed